pingcap/docs/tidb-cloud/connect-to-tidb-cluster.md

 To connect to your TiDB cluster via private endpoint, perform the following steps:

-1. In the TiDB Cloud console, choose your target project and navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page.
+1. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page and choose your target project on the top of the left navigation bar.
 2. Locate your cluster, and click **Connect** in the upper-right corner of the cluster area.
 A connection dialog box is displayed.
 3. Select the **Private Endpoint** tab.
 4. Set up a private endpoint.
 See [Set Up Private Endpoint Connections](/tidb-cloud/set-up-private-endpoint-connections.md#set-up-a-private-endpoint-with-aws).